-Schedule 2: Primary Activities
+Schedule 2: Primary activities

 At the time of assessment, Emissions and Discharges from the following Primary Activities were considered in the determination of the risk and related Conditions for the Premises.

-The Primary Activities are listed in Table 6:
+The Primary Activities are listed in Table 15:

-Table 4: Primary Activities
+Table 15: Primary Activities

-Primary Activity Premises production or design capacity Category 13: Crushing of building material: premises on which waste building or demolition material (for example, bricks, stones or concrete) is crushed or cleaned.
-20,000 tonnes per annual period Category 70: Screening etc. of material: premises (other than premises within category 5 or 8) on which material extracted from the ground is screened, washed, crushed, ground, milled, sized or separated.
-Less than 50,000 tonnes per annual period.
+Primary Activity Premises production or design capacity Category 13 - Crushing of building material: premises on which waste building or demolition material (for example, bricks, stones or concrete) is crushed or cleaned.
+200,000 tonnes per annual period Category 62 - Solid waste depot; premises on which waste is stored, or sorted, pending final disposal or re-use.
+100,000 tonnes per annual period Category 63 - Class I inert landfill: premises on which waste (as determined by reference to the waste type set out in the document entitled "Landfill Waste Classification and Waste Definitions 1996" published by the Chief Executive Officer and as amended from time to time) is accepted for burial.
+500,000 tonnes per annual period Category 70 - Screening, etc. of material: premises on which material extracted from the ground is screened, washed, crushed, ground milled, sized or separated.
+50,000 tonnes per annual period